Perturbative analysis of the Wess-Zumino flow: The case of theory

 with a Lagrange multiplier field $L(t,x)$.
-In the renormalized perturbation theory, the bulk action \eqref{bulk_action} is separated into the renormalized action and the bulk counterterm $S_{bulk \, c.t.} = \int_0^{\infty}dt \int d^4 x L(t,x) ( \delta_{m^2}\varphi (t,x) + \delta_\lambda \varphi^3 (t,x) )$.
-The bare $m$ and $\lambda$ receive UV divergent corrections which are determined in the boundary theory.
-In Feynman graphs given by the 4+1 dimensional theory, since the renormalized action provides the damping factor ${\rm e}^{-(p^2+m_R^2)t}$ with the renormalized mass $m_R$, any bulk loop converges for $t \neq 0$ and divergent contributions appear only at the boundary.
-On the other hand, the bulk counterterm provides divergent contributions from $\delta_{m^2}$ and $\delta_\lambda$ for $t \neq 0$.
-Therefore this 4+1 dimensional theory is non-renormalizable. \footnote{In the massless free flow, there is no bulk counterterms, and any UV divergence of flowed field correlators appears only in loop integrals at the boundary.
+The effect of the boundary field on the bulk field $\varphi(t,p)$ is suppressed by a damping factor ${\rm e}^{-t p^2}$.
+Therefore, at large flow times, correlation functions of the bulk fields are given by Feynman diagrams consisting only of flow lines and flow vertices.
+Any diagram of this kind resulting from the action \eqref{bulk_action} starts from $L$ and ends at $\varphi$, and is expressed as a directed graph without loops.
+Since there are no divergences, bulk counterterms are absent for the action \eqref{bulk_action}.
+However, $m$ and $\lambda$ are the bare parameters of the boundary theory and contain divergences determined in the theory.
+Therefore, unnecessary ``bulk counterterms'' arise from the renormalization of $m$ and $ \lambda$, and this $d+1$-dimensional theory is nonrenormalizable. \footnote{In the massless free flow, there are no ``bulk counterterms'', and any UV divergence of flowed field correlators appears only in loop integrals at the boundary.
 If we took $\varphi(t=0,x)=\phi_{R}(x)$ instead of Eq.~\eref{initial2}, any correlation function is UV finite.}

 Achieving UV finiteness in the massive or interacting flow requires the absence of the bulk counterterms.
 In other words, the flow equation should be given by renormalization-invariant couplings.
 We consider a supersymmetric $\phi^4$ theory in the next section because further constraints on the renormalization are needed to define such a renormalization-invariant flow equation.